dennissxz/data-science-handbook/_sources/30-ml-basics/03-information-theory.md

     ```

 Definition (NegEntropy)
-: Short for Negative Entropy, is a non-Gaussian-ness measure, a measure of distance to normality.
+: Short for Negative Entropy, it is a non-Gaussian-ness measure, a measure of distance to normality.
 The negEntropy for a random variable $X$ is

   $$
   J(X) = \operatorname{H} (Z) - \operatorname{H} (X)